Castium Revelio: There Is Nothing Like a Dame

 Lastly in Isaacs news, the actor was spotted this week by the Daily Mail at a press night for the play The Lehman Trilogy at Piccadilly Theatre in London, as was the actress who portrayed his wife, Narcissa Malfoy, in the Potter films, Helen McCrory, along with Imelda Staunton and Victoria Yeates (Bunty, Fantastic Beasts).
 You can view a few photos of the event below.

 Bees for Development, a charity promoting beekeeping as a means of sustainable income for families in the developing world, is holding an online auction of bee drawings by a wide variety of celebrities to help raise funds for its mission, the Irish Independent reports.
 Among those celebrities is Sir Kenneth Branagh (Gilderoy Lockhart), and his darling doodle centers around what else but a Shakespearean pun.
-You can view it below, and click here to bid in the auction, which is ongoing through June 12.
+You can view it below and bid in the auction, which is ongoing through June 12.

 Meanwhile, Branagh’s name has been added to the list of stars set to feature in Christopher Nolan’s new epic, which Deadline Hollywood revealed Wednesday is now titled Tenet.